- The Sims 4 was a hugely popular life simulation game when it was released in 2014.

-- Find the Command-Line Arguments textbox and enter this:
+- Find the Command-Line Arguments textbox and enter -w und.

 - Click Apply to save your changes.

-- In the Search bar type Control Panel and click the result.
+- In the Search bar type control panel and select Control Panel from the list.

-- Now all Control Panel items should be displayed.
+- All Control Panel items should be displayed.
 Find Intel Graphics and Media and click it.

 - Change the 3D Quality settings.

-- Next click on Power, and change the Power Setting to Maximum Performance.
+- Click on Power, and change the Power Setting to Maximum Performance.

 - Click Apply to save the changes.